 What this does is give me a similar experience on my handset, regardless of which phone I’m carrying.
 And it keeps all of my data in sync between the Chromebook and my phone.
 Because all of the Google mobile apps I use — such as Drive, Docs, Sheets, Photos (which syncs your iOS device photos to Google’s cloud), Google+, Keep, YouTube, Hangouts, Contacts, Assistant, and Home, to name a few — are tied to my Google account, the data on my phone is always the same as the data on my Chromebook.

 And with Google recently adding Phone Hub functionality, I also miss out on some goodies there with my iPhone.
-I don’t mind not being able to instantly tether my Pixelbook to my iPhone because it’s pretty simple — and almost instant — to enable the hotspot mode in iOS.
+I don’t mind not being able to instantly tether my Pixelbook to my iPhone because it’s pretty simple to enable the hotspot mode in iOS.

 But Android Messages for Web?
 That’s not happening either.
 I may opt to send text messages in Hangouts at some point because that app works seamlessly on either phone.

 In fact, I use Hangouts for chatting with folks even when I have no phone with me because those chats also appear on my Apple Watch.
 I have the LTE version and often run out of the house without a phone for an hour or two at a time.
-Chats from Hangouts appear on my Apple Watch as notifications that I can immediately respond to, which I do by voice.
+Chats from Hangouts appear on my Apple Watch as notifications that I can immediately respond to.
+I generally do that by voice.
 It works great, to be honest.

 I’m sure there are some other gotchas if you want to use an iPhone with a Chromebook.
 I use an iOS widget for the Google app, for example, tapping it once to have the Google Assistant listen for voice commands.
 But for me, that and other little workarounds are relatively minor.

 I’m not suggesting you should drop your Android device if you’re a Chromebook user.
 Phone hardware and platforms are personal choices, so use what you want to use.